 Generally speaking, you should keep your H1 tag limited to about 20-70 characters.

-That’s characters (including spaces and punctuation), not words!
-This gives you enough space to create interesting, descriptive H1 heading tags without creating a negative user experience.
+If you’re careful, this still gives you more than enough space to create interesting, descriptive H1 heading tags without creating an annoying user experience.

 Address Your User’s Intent